eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

 }
 ```

-Based on the Build Variant and Type of the Wallet (e.g. Dev Debug)
+Based on the Build Variant and Type of the Wallet (e.g., Dev Debug)

 ```swift
 final class RQESConfig: EudiRQESUiConfig {